Is There Really Lead in Tampons?

 What can you do about this, as a parent?

 It's always good to be aware of the products you choose to buy for your teen.
-Here are some tips for choosing menstrual products:
+Here are some tips for choosing the best period products for tweens and teens:

-- Alternatives to tampons: if you’re still worried about your teen using tampons after hearing this news, there are many other options like period pads, menstrual cups, and period underwear or period swimwear (if they want to swim)
+• Alternatives to tampons: if you’re still worried about your teen using tampons after hearing this news, there are many other options like period pads, menstrual cups, and period pants or period swimwear (if they want to swim) – if your teen is just starting their period journey, you might also want to check out what to pack in a first period kit

-Whilst yes it’s a bit worrying to think that tampons could have harmful metals like lead, there’s really no need to panic or stop your teen from using tampons – luna's got a whole guide on whether tampons are dangerous to teens if you need more reassurance.
+Whilst yes it’s a bit worrying to think that tampons could have harmful metals like lead, there’s really no need to panic or stop your teen from using tampons – luna's got a whole guide on whether tampons are dangerous to teens if you need more reassurance, as well as some pros and cons of tampons if you'd like a balanced overview.

 Being aware of any risks is the first step to helping your teen make informed decisions about their menstrual health; and to some extent everything we do in life e.g. the foods we eat will come with risks.